Last updated April 2026

 – Up to 12 months before eligibility

-During the hard suspension period, no driving is allowed at all.
+During the statutory hard suspension period, no driving privileges are permitted.

 After that, you may apply — but only if you: